chewmanfoo/jason-michael.com/source/_posts/2014-01-11-solving-an-annoyance-related-to-laptop-security.markdown

         }
     }

 It works and I'm satisfied.
-I put it in an executable jar.  now when I use my laptop at home I just double click the wiggler.jar and it keeps my laptop logged in all day.
+I put it in an executable jar.
+Now when I use my laptop at home I just double click the wiggler.jar and it keeps my laptop logged in all day.
 Profit.